bambora-na/dev.na.bambora.com/source/docs/references/batch_payment/index.md

 - **Province** - Province ID for the recipient.
 This field is optional, with a maximum length of 2 letters.
     - If the country ID is CA or US, the province ID must be populated with a valid province ID for the respective country.
     - If the country ID is provided and not set to a value of 'CA' or 'US' then Province Id must be empty.
 - **Country** - Country ID for the recipient.
-This field is optional, with a maximum length of 2 letters.
-    -  CA - Canada
-    -  US - United States
+This field is optional and accepts two-letter ISO country codes.
+For guidance, please refer to https://en.wikipedia.org/wiki/ISO_3166-2.
 - **Postal Code** - Postal Code for the recipient.
 This field is optional, with a maximum length of 16 characters.